KmolYuan/Pyslvs-UI/README.md

 Windows user please make sure to add Graphviz `bin` folder path to environment variables.

 Then use the `dot` command to check if it works.

+If you are not willing to install Graphviz, you can just using built-in layout from NetworkX.

 ## PyQt Stuff